nnicogomez/password-spraying/README.md

 Network mask. e.g: 24.
 #### Domain:
 Client domain. e.g: ENTERPRISE.LOCAL\n"
+#### Password Complexity
+Boolean parameter that indicates if the target domain controller has "Password complexity" enabled.
+When this flag is used the script works with the password complexity associated to pc/NGCONFIG.cfg.
+By default, the non-complexity is 6 characters without required numbers, capital letters, special characters.

 ### Typical invoke
     `./ngspraying.sh -uf clientUserFile -pd passwordsDictionary -a 5 -bt 10 -n 192.168.0.0 -m 24 -d TEST.LOCAL`